CvchdRoyland/Electronic-Medical-Record/README.md

 ### Step 6: Seed the Database (Optional)

-If your project includes seeders, populate the database with initial data:
+Run seeder to populate the database with initial data:

 ```sh
 php artisan db:seed